RJSukdeo/AlgorithmsSpecialisation/README.md

   - In a terminal run the command "java -Xms4096m -Xmx4096m -Xss1024m -jar AlgorithmSpecialisation.jar".

 In order to run the application, follow the steps below:
-  - Navigate to the folder /build/libs/ located on this repository
+  - Navigate to the folder /build/libs/ located on this repository,
-  - Download the file AlgorithmSpecialisation.jar
+  - Download the file AlgorithmSpecialisation.jar,
   - In a terminal run the command "java -Xms4096m -Xmx4096m -Xss1024m -jar AlgorithmSpecialisation.jar".